-Rezolve's platform and systems may be subject to distributed denial-of-service ("DDoS") attacks and other sources of disruption or interruption, or security breaches or incidents, including catastrophic events, error or malfeasance by employees, contractors, or other third parties, equipment malfunction or constraints, software defects or deficiencies, bugs, vulnerabilities, computer viruses, ransomware, and other malware, phishing attacks, and cyberattacks.
+Rezolve's platform and systems may be subject to distributed denial-of-service ("DD6") attacks and other sources of disruption or interruption, or security breaches or incidents, including calastrophic events, error or malfeasance by employees, contractors, or other third parties, equipment malfunction or constraints, software defects or deficiencies, bugs, vulnerabilities, computer viruses, ransomware, and other malware, phishing attacks, and cyberattacks.
 Rezolve cannot guarantee that applicable recovery systems, security protocols, network protection mechanisms and other procedures or measures are or will be adequate to identify, detect, prevent or mitigate any such events.
-Techniques used to obtain unauthorized access to systems and data change frequently and the size of DDoS attacks is increasing while other threats, including ransomware, increasingly are prevalent in Rezolve's industry.
+Techniques used to obtain unauthorized access to systems and data change frequently and the size of DD6s attacks is increasing while other threats, including ransomware, increasingly are prevalent in Rezolve's industry.
 Such threats also may be heightened as a result of many of Rezolve's employees and contractors working remotely.
-Rezolve may be unable to identify or identify or inplement adequate preventative measures for any cyberattacks, disruption, interruption or other security breach or incident, could delay or interrupt service to Rezolve's merchants and their customers and may deter consumers from visiting Rezolve's empetations are security breach or incident.
-Could delay or interrupt service to Rezolve's merchants and their customers and may deter consumers from visiting Rezolve's merchants' shops.
-In addition, any actual or perceived DDoS attack or other source of system disruption or of contractive measures for incident, could dealy or interrupt service becomes in the processing or compromise of personal data, included the subject of incident, could result in a loss of or unauthorized use, alteration, unavailability and disr
+Rezolve may be unable to identify or implement adequate preventative measures for any cyberattack, disruption, interruption or other security breach or incident, could delay or interrupt service to Rezolve's merchants and their customers and may deter consumers from visiting Rezolve's merchants' shops.
+In addition, any actual or perceived DDoS attack or other source of system interruption or disruption, or security breach or incident, could cleast in a loss of or unauthorized use, alteration, unavailability on the processing or compromise of personal data, including calculated and the resolute and its customers and according to the processing or compromise of personal data, including confidential and other resources in efforts to alleviate process and according to the control of the data, including confidenti

 Certain jurisdictions have enacted laws requiring companies to notify individuals of data security breaches involving certain types of personal data and Rezolve's agreements with certain customers require Rezolve to notify them in the event of a security incident.
 Such mandatory disclosures or any other disclosures regarding any such event could lead to negative publicity and may cause Rezolve's merchants to lose confidence in the effectiveness of its data security measures.
-Moreover, if a high-profile security breach or incident occurs with respect to another SaaS provider, merchants may lose trust in the security of the SaaS business model generally, which could adversely impact Rezolve's ability to retain existing merchants or attract new ones.
-Any of these circumstances could have an adverse effect on Rezolve's business, financial condition and results of operations.
+Moreover, if a higi-profile security breach or incident occurs with respect to another SaaS provider, merchants may lose trust in the security of the SaaS business model generally, which could adversely impact Rezolve's shilly to retain existing merchants or attract new ones.
+Any of these criminatances could have an adverse effect on Rezolve's business, financial condition and results of operations